core-skills/13-spatial-data/program/01_introspatialdata.md

 Global datums can be used to represent world-wide data.
 The most commonly used is the World Geodetic System of 1984 (WGS84).

-Local datums incorporate more local variations that global datums, and are fixed to the area of interest.
+Local datums incorporate more local variations than global datums, and are fixed to the area of interest.
 They should only be used to locate data within the region specified by the datum.

 For the Australian continent, a new datum has recently been released called GDA2020.
 This datum will replace the GDA94 datum that had been the standard.